-- Carbon Trust and its supporting consortia are assigned to Cardiff University;
+- Carbon Trust and its supporting consortia were assigned to Cardiff University;

-- Ricardo and consortia are working at HMP Sheppey Cluster, Kent;
+- Ricardo and consortia were assigned to HMP Sheppey Cluster, Kent;

-- Centrica and its consortia are appointed to HMS Collingwood, Hampshire; whilst
+- Centrica and its consortia were appointed to HMS Collingwood, Hampshire; whilst

-- Atkins, a member of the SNC-Lavalin Group, is assigned to Catterick Garrison, Yorkshire.
+- Atkins, a member of the SNC-Lavalin Group, was assigned to Catterick Garrison, Yorkshire.